williaz/TechRefresher/AWS.md

   - ENI doesn't impact the network bandwidth
 - Elastic IP address
   - static IP address
-  - EIP is associated with the instacne during the stop and start of EC2, will detached when explicitly terminate EC2.
+  - EIP is associated with the instacne during the stop@@ and start of EC2, will detached when explicitly terminate EC2.
   - map EIP to EC2, as launch a new EC2, get a new IP
   - support only IPv4
   - no charge as long as EIP is assoicate to a runing EC2